 Morton’s neuroma is a condition that comes on slowly.
-At first you may feel occasion pain when doing certain activities.
+At first, you may feel occasional pain when doing certain activities.
 But as time goes on and the neuroma enlarges you’ll start to feel more consistent pain and more symptoms.

 Who Gets It?